alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Exiting the Monad (The API Boundary)

 `Result<TSuccess, TError>` is an internal domain type.
 At the edges of your system (API `Controllers`, UI Views, etc.) collapse it into a boundary type (e.g., `IActionResult`) using `Match`.

+Never return a raw `Result` object directly to the frontend.
+It’s an internal plumbing tool, not a public data contract.
+Returning it is a **leaky abstraction**: it forces your JavaScript client to learn about your internal C# architecture.

 In ASP.NET Core, **`ProblemDetails` is the standard JSON shape for errors**.
 That’s why mapping `Result` → `ProblemDetails` is usually better than inventing a custom `{ success: false, error: ... }` wrapper: you keep HTTP semantics (status codes), stay idiomatic for .NET clients/middleware, and still surface structured error codes/messages.